Annual Reports

 A: Yes, at your discretion.
 It is common for working professionals to seek additional certifications or endorsements, but to wait for a desirable position to become open before using the new credential.
 You can also explain any rationale for how you “count” employment rates in this indicator of Table 2.

-A: A separate review will mean a separate Quality Assurance Report for those programs, and each QAR needs its own Annual Report.
+A: A separate review will mean a separate self-study report for those programs, and each QAR or IAR needs its own Annual Report.
 You only need to report on your already-accredited programs for the time being (and completing a separate report for the not-yet-accredited ones is optional).